 100g dried cranberries, finely chopped

 For the gravy:

 To make the stuffing, heat a frying pan over a medium heat and melt the butter.
-Add in the onions and fry gently for 6 minutes until completely softened.
-Place the rest of the stuffing ingredients in a mixing bowl and add the cooked onions.
+Add in the onion and fry gently for 6 minutes until completely softened.
+Place the rest of the stuffing ingredients in a mixing bowl and add the cooked onion.
 Season with sea salt and ground black pepper and mix until completely combined.
 Set aside.

 Preheat the oven to 200C (400F), Gas Mark 6.
 Butterfly the turkey breast or ask your butcher to do it for you.
 Lay it flat on a chopping board and cover with cling film then using a rolling pin bash it out a little so that the thickness of the meat is even all over.
 Pile on the stuffing down the centre and then carefully, tightly roll it up and then using kitchen string tie it in 2.5cm intervals.
 Place the stuffed and tied breast in a roasting tin.
 Rub all over with softened butter and season with sea salt and ground black pepper.
 Cover with tin foil and roast the turkey breast in the middle shelf of the oven for 1 hour and 20 minutes (or 40 minutes per kg).
 Whisk together the orange juice and maple syrup and pour a little over the bird every now and then to baste.
 Check that it’s cooked by inserting a metal skewer to the centre to see that the skewer is very hot and the juices run clear when removed.
 Save half the mix to add to the gravy.